kreative-kat/ko_ug_draft_conversion/debugging-guide.md

 ![VSC Run Build Task](https://github.com/kontainapp/km/blob/kreative-kat/docs/docs/images/image12.png)

-The unikernel is built and placed in the file debug_core.km.
+The unikernel is built and placed in the file `debug_core.km`.
 It can now be run in Kontain VM.

 ### Run the Application